MattSegal/react-router-demo/README.md

 # Purpose

+* demo to get you started
 * expose internals of React Router after I had some issues [at home](http://www.mattslinks.xyz/)
-  *

 # Overview

-    - Routing library for React that makes it easier to build a SPA
+* Routing library for React that makes it easier to build a SPA
+* Can use browser API to keep track of history
-    - Made by 'React Training' - not Facebook
+* Made by 'React Training' - not Facebook
-    - We're using v4 - subtle and annoying differences from v3 - so check the date of your SO questions
+* We're using v4 - subtle and annoying differences from v3 - so check the date of your SO questions
-    - Really nice demos at [React Training](https://reacttraining.com/react-router/web/example/basic)
+* Really nice demos at [React Training](https://reacttraining.com/react-router/web/example/basic)

-# Components
+# Three Basic Components

-    -

-# Styles

-# Under the hood

-# Hash and browser router
+* Link
+    * nav.js
+* Route
+    * content.js
+    * routes.js
+    * content-alt.js
+* Router
+    * index.js

-# Collision with redux
+# Collision with Redux

+* Both systems use React's context feature
+* Redux's connect function 'blocks' context updates
+* redux.js